kingdom-of-hawaii/constitution/README.md

-# constitution
+# Kingdom of Hawai'i Constitution
-The Kingdom's official Constitution
+The Kingdom of Hawai'is official Constitution.